Charging and Remissions Policy

 There is no charge made for membership of the school choir or Young Voices.

 The school organises swimming lessons for all children in Year 4 to 6.
 These take place in school time and are part of the National Curriculum.
-We make no charge for this activity.
+A voluntary contribution of £2 per visit towards transport will be made from September 2022.
 We inform parents when these lessons are to take place.

 - Sports Activities